mriddle/mriddle/posts/2012_12_25_thoughts_on_writing_a_sublime_text_2_plugin.md

-## Thoughts on writing a Sublime Text 2 Plugin

-* The Console is your friend: ``Ctrl-```.
+* The Python Console within Sublime is your friend: `` Ctrl-` ``.
 It's the best way to see what's going on, even though Sublime doesn't always log errors.
-Note that the Console is a Python prompt, so you can run commands interactively, and output Python's print() command from your code.
+You can run commands interactively, and output Python's print() command from your code.

 * If the plugin appears to have loaded but doesn't run, check your syntax (python source, object-literals and settings files).
 Syntax errors leave no trace if they break the plugin when loading.